Best project management software for small businesses

 Asana: best for remote teams working on complex projects – such as software developers

-Asana is a major player in the PM market, allowing for a simple and easily navigable overview of your projects.
-It offers a strong set of features that include excellent co-working tools.
+Asana is a major player in the PM market, allowing for a simple and easily navigable overview of a project or campaign.
+It offers a strong set of features that includes excellent co-working tools.
 Like Teamwork, it offers a chat feature for team messaging, making it easy to collaborate with colleagues remotely.

 Certainly, Asana’s USP is its huge list of sophisticated integrations.
-In our research, it scored a phenomenal 4.7 out of 5 in this area, putting it miles ahead of second-place monday.com with a still-impressive score of 4 out of 5.
 Asana out-performs its rivals by being one of the only brands to permit third-party CRM and communication extensions.
+The former is naturally especially handy for customer service teams, who might have large data sets that they regularly need to import.

-One drawback is that the lower tiers are limited when it comes to management features.
+One drawback I’d flag for SMEs with a strict hierarchy is that Asana’s cheaper tiers are limited when it comes to management features.
 Advanced elements, like personal time tracking, aren’t available, whereas rival Clickup offers this as a free extension.

 💡 What’s new